-They prefer to adopt the view that there is good locked away inside of us and that it just has to be discovered, unlocked, and set free.
-This notion of course and the desire to address this apparent goodness is a very strong binder which enables us to keep a hold on the Saviour Empath.
+They prefer to adopt the view that there is well locked away inside of us and that it just has to be discovered, unlocked, and set free.
+This notion of course and the desire to address this apparent goodness is a very strong binder that enables us to keep a hold on the Saviour Empath.
 Indeed, there are those of our kind who will play on this concept and this is addressed below.

-The Saviour Empath is often someone who subscribes to a belief system (whether it is organised religion, karma, paganism or similar) although the absence of such a belief does not discount the person as being a Saviour Empath, but a reliance on a belief system is a hallmark of the Saviour Empath.
+The Saviour Empath is often someone who subscribes to a belief system (whether it is organized religion, karma, paganism, or similar) although the absence of such a belief does not discount the person as being a Saviour Empath, a reliance on a belief system is a hallmark of the Saviour Empath.

 How does this manifest with regard to each school of empath?

-The Standard Empath wants to assist the narcissist and does so by trying to understand and offer solutions linked to the aberrant behaviour that is being witnessed.
-The Saviour Standard Empath whilst wanting to save the narcissist from whatever terrible third party event or influence that is causing the behaviour (for example, is the narcissist struggling at work, is he stressed, has he got problems with money or drink?).
+The Standard Empath wants to assist the narcissist and does so by trying to understand and offer solutions linked to the aberrant behavior that is being witnessed.
+The Saviour Standard Empath whilst wanting to save the narcissist from whatever terrible third party event or influence that is causing the behavior (for example, is the narcissist struggling at work, is he stressed, has he got problems with money or drink?).

-the Saviour Super Empath is akin to a caped crusader who fires into action whenever he or she witnesses injustice.
+The Saviour Super Empath is akin to a caped crusader who fires into action whenever he or she witnesses injustice.
 They cannot help but interfere when really it is not their business (this is the narcissistic trait of selfishness coming to the fore momentarily).

-Thus is the Saviour Super Empath sees someone being attacked, they will help the victim, look to fight off the attacker and/or chase them down, either themselves or enlisting help.
+Thus if the Saviour Super Empath sees someone being attacked, they will help the victim, look to fight off the attacker, and/or chase them down, either themselves or enlisting help.
 They cannot let any kind of injustice go unaddressed.